rune-rs/rune/book/src/5_1_primitives.md

 == () (691.3µs)
 ```

-In contrast, other types like *strings* are stored by reference on the stack.
+Other types like *strings* are stored by reference on the stack.
+Assigning them

-Assigning them to a different variable will only copy the reference and increase
+to a different variable will only *copy their reference*, but they still point
-its count, but they point to the same underlying data.
-As shown here.
+to the same underlying data.

 ```rust,noplaypen
 {{#include ../../scripts/book/5_1/primitives.rn}}